wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-use-sqoop.md

 	Notice that the field delimiter is **\0x20**, which is space.
 The delimiter is defined in the sample.log file Azure PowerShell script.
 To find out about **-m 1**, see [Sqoop User Guide][sqoop-user-guide-1.4.4].

 5. Click **Run Script** or press **F5** to run the script.
-6. Use the [<!-- deleted by customization preview portal --><!-- keep by customization: begin -->Management Portal<!-- keep by customization: end -->][azure-management-portal] to examine the exported data.
+6. Use the [preview portal][azure-management-portal] to examine the exported data.

 **To export the hivesampletable Hive table**